Dear Members of the SASD Community,

 guidance.

-Must take an interest in training – discuss coaching methodology and techniques with the head coach, learn
+Must take an interest in training – discuss coaching methodology and techniques with the head coach, learn and listen.
+The shadow coach must be confident enough to indicate where he/she disagrees with the National

 Coach, but also aware that the strategy chosen for coaching the National team is the National Coach's